NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

     semantic_dedup.compute_semantic_match_dfs()
     deduplicated_dataset_ids = semantic_dedup.extract_dedup_data(eps_to_extract=0.07)

-4. Alternatively, you can use the SemDedup class to perform all steps:
+1. Alternatively, you can use the SemDedup class to perform all steps:

 .. code-block:: python

-    from nemo_curator.modules.semantic_dedup import SemDedup, SemDedupConfig
+    from nemo_curator import SemDedup, SemDedupConfig
     import yaml

     # Load configuration from YAML file